metosin/spec-tools/README.md

 ;  :required ["id" "age" "boss" "name" "languages" "orders" "address"]}
 ```

-Meta-data from Spec records is used to populate the data:
+Extra data from Spec records is used to populate the data:

 ```clj
 (jsc/transform